The Mothers Of Invention, as themselves:

 Narrator:

-Debris of the four styles offered
+Of the four styles offered:

-Debris, broth, breath,
+Debris, broth, breath

-And the ever popular hygienic
+And the ever popular, hygienic

 European version